Skip to Content

 Technique

-• Monitor the snake post-injection for any adverse reactions.
+• Monitor post-injection for adverse reactions or complications

 Intramuscular Injections in Snakes